-The objective of the Centre for Machine Vision has been to establish an internationally recognised centre of excellence in fundamental and applied research.
-The team has aimed to achieve this by:
+Our objective is to be an internationally recognised centre of excellence in fundamental and applied research.
+We will achieve this by:

 - Undertaking original, cutting edge research

 - Winning research and consultancy contracts from both commercial and publicly funded bodies world-wide

 - Demonstrating excellence in research through international publication

 - Networking with other such centres both in UK and abroad.

 We have a network of collaborative academic and industrial international partnerships throughout the UK, Europe and the USA - listed below:

 - IET (The Institute of Engineering and Technology)

 - EPSRC (Engineering and Physical Sciences Research Council)